Injections. Pain killers. Endless physical therapy. And then surgery.

 Through my research, I’ve found that small herniations tend to heal on their own after about 6 weeks.

-Larger herniations may not completely heal, but may definitely feel like it, since you can get rid of most of not all symptoms.
+Larger herniations may not completely heal, but may definitely feel like it since you can get rid of most if not all symptoms.

-Like I’ve mentioned before, the best approach would be to combine more than 1 of these natural treatments.
+As I’ve mentioned before, the best approach would be to combine more than one of these natural treatments.
 If possible – all of them.

 Do regular spinal decompression at home, fight inflammation through systemic enzyme therapy, mind what you eat, carefully exercise (swimming is best), and use infrared heating to relieve your pain fast – without medication.